“Noah built an altar to the LORD and sacrificed on it the animals and birds that had been approved for that purpose.

 The implications of this are straightforward:

-- Summers (when your hemisphere is tilted toward the sun) are warmer than winters.
+- Summers (when your hemisphere is tilted toward the sun) are warmer than your winters.

 In the troposphere (where we live), temperatures decrease with altitude, because the air becomes thinner (less dense).
+At an elevation of 5500 m above sea level, air is about 50% as dense as air at sea level.
 Because sensible (felt) heat has to be conducted from molecule to molecule, the less dense the molecules are, the less heat is transferred.

 At higher altitudes:

 - the temperature is cooler,